puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 * Note that the `ntp` class now appears in the list of classes on `agent1`.
 * Navigate to the live management page, and select the "Control Puppet" tab.
 Use the "runonce" action to trigger a puppet run on both the master and the agents.
 This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.
 * On the first agent node, run the following commands:

+{% highlight ruby %}
+ 		service ntpd stop1
+ 		ntpdate us.pool.ntp.org
+{% endhighlight %}

-	***Note**: the NTP service name may vary depending on your operating system; for example, on Debian nodes, the service name is "ntp."*
+ **Note**: the NTP service name may vary depending on your operating system; for example, on Debian nodes, the service name is "ntp."*

- 		`service ntpd stop1
- 		`ntpdate us.pool.ntp.org`

  The result should resemble the following: